Introduction to Florida Slot Machine Casino Gambling 2018

 There are currently two day-long cruise boats sailing out of Cape Canaveral and Port Richey.
-A third cruise boat by sailing out of Jacksonville closed in 2017, but may eventually re-open:
+A third cruise boat sailing out of Jacksonville closed in 2017, but may eventually re-open:

 - Tropical Breeze Casino located 37 miles northwest of Tampa with nearly 100 gaming machines including video poker.

 - Victory Casino Cruises-Cape Canaveral located 60 miles southeast of Orlando with over 600 slots on board.